 When we hired a new CTO at Valore, we rolled out agile/scrum with our product and engineering teams.
 We had been in the waterfall dark ages.
 We predictably experienced every bad outcomes one could expect from a misaligned development process.
-It took some time for the team to understand it, get comfortable with it, and realize the many benefits of it.
+It took some time for the team to understand it, get comfortable with it, and … Continue reading Implementing scrum for non-software teams

 Practice

+Why don't business people practice?
 Sports and business are always compared.
-There are an endless number of analogies used every day – teams, winning and losing, star players, competitors, etc. The comparison holds, for the most part.
+There are an endless number of analogies used every day - teams, winning and losing, star players, competitors, etc. The comparison holds, for the most part.
 Except for practice.
 Why?
+Athletes at all levels know that they will need to practice their ass off … Continue reading Practice

 coach.me

-I often find myself experimenting with new tactics to increase my learning, be more productive, or save myself time (so I can focus on more ‘valuable’ things).
-Notice, I don’t call them habits.
+Sticking to new habits is always hard.
+I often find myself experimenting with new tactics to increase my learning, be more productive, or save myself time (so I can focus on more 'valuable' things).
+Notice, I don't call them habits.
 They are deliberately experiments.
-Only if they prove effective would I continue to focus on them, ultimately with the goal to make them habits.
-Continue reading “coach.me”
+Only if they prove effective would I continue to focus on … Continue reading coach.me

 Product Owner Skills

 We are now about five months into our transition to Scrum.
 Embarking on the experience as a Product Owner has been awesome.
 I recently came across a useful graphic that outlines the skills (and there are many) that make a good product owner.
+This is a good summary.
+I would add Authority to the chart (but … Continue reading Product Owner Skills

 Theories Applied

 It has now officially been two months since I started work.
 I have no idea where the time has gone, but it has gone faster than I ever expected.
 As I reflected on the first two months this past weekend, I thought a lot about the things that I have learned since I started.
+Coming … Continue reading Theories Applied